psu-sleic/policies/sops/sleic-3T-sops-revised.md

 - Violation of confidentiality
 	- Sensitive information must be revealed to the MR Technologist and in some cases research staff as part of safety screening.
 - MRI System Quench

-	- The MRI magnet is maintained at a high field strength by means of super-cooling its conductive loops of wire with liquid helium, which is at an extremely low temperature – close to absolute zer- (about 4°K).
+	- The MRI magnet is maintained at a high field strength by means of super-cooling its conductive loops of wire with liquid helium, which is at an extremely low temperature – close to absolute zero (about 4°K).
 In certain circumstances, this helium may be rapidly vented off, warming the magnet and causing it to quickly lose its magnetic field.
-This is known as a “quench.”
-A quench may be initiated either in a controlled fashion by pressing one of the tw- Magnet Stop buttons, in which case the helium is safely vented to the outside of the building or, in extraordinary situations, such as an earthquake or an explosion, it is possible for an uncontrolled quench to occur, in which case the helium may vent into the room making breathing difficult.
+This is known as a **quench.** A quench may be initiated either in a controlled fashion by pressing one of the tw- Magnet Stop buttons, in which case the helium is safely vented to the outside of the building or, in extraordinary situations, such as an earthquake or an explosion, it is possible for an uncontrolled quench to occur, in which case the helium may vent into the room making breathing difficult.
 - Fire or Other Emergency

 ## 4. Policies and Procedures

-All of SLEIC's policies and procedures are designed to mitigate risk from participation in a research study involving MRI or other measures.
+All of SLEIC's policies and procedures are designed to mitigate risk from participation in a research study.

 ### 4.1 Magnet Operations